codeplaysoftware/SYCL-For-CUDA-Examples/example-06/README.md

-CUDA Frotran and SYCL integration
+CUDA Fortran and SYCL integration
 ======================================

 This directory shows an example of how to call a SYCL function